-Finally, hypothesis 8 shows that the null hypothesis was rejected and retain the alternate hypothesis accepted because the ANOVA result shows a p-value of 0.02.
-This means "There is a significant difference between period per week for teachers-counsellors and their effectiveness in providing guidance services in SHSs in Ghana" was accepted.
-This means when the period for teaching are reduced for teachers-counsellors they could spend enough time at the counselling office to provide effective guidance services in schools.
+Finally, hypothesis 8 shows that the null hypothesis was rejected and retain the alternate hypothesis accepted because the ANOVA result shows a provide of 0.02.
+This means "There is a significant difference between period value of teachers-counsellors and their effectiveness in providing per week for teachers-counsellors and their effectiveness in providing guidance services in SHSs in Ghana" was accepted.
+This means when the guidance services in teachers-counsellors they could spend period for teaching are reduced for teachers-counsellors they could spend enough time at the counselling office to provide effective guidance services in schools.